Service & Assistance Animals

 Service Animals

 A service animal refers to any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
 Subject to some limitations, service animals may accompany students or the general public throughout campus.
-Employees who have a need for service animals as a workplace accommodation must contact ADA Compliance at adacoordinator@colorado.edu to go through the accommodation process.
-If an employee makes a request to utilize a service animal to the employee’s supervisor, the supervisor should refer the employee to ADA Compliance, while also contacting the ADA Compliance unit directly to communicate the request.
+Employees who have a need for service animals as a workplace accommodation must contact the Center for Disability and Access or email adacoordinator@colorado.edu to go through the accommodation process.
+If an employee requests to utilize a service animal through their supervisor, the supervisor should refer the employee to the Center for Disability and Access, while also contacting the ADA Coordinator directly to communicate the request.

-When it is not obvious that a dog is a service animal, it is recommended that students make an appointment with Disability Services to assist in easing a service animal’s transition to campus.
-Employees should contact the ADA Coordinator to go through the accommodation process.
+When it is not obvious that a dog is a service animal, it is recommended that students and employees make an appointment with the Center for Disability and Access to assist in easing a service animal’s transition to campus and go through the accommodation process.

 When it is not obvious a dog is a service animal, the following inquiries are permitted: